Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Use a cooling mattress

-Cooling mattresses typically have temperature-regulating features, such as copper infusions or gels.
+Cooling mattresses typically have temperature-regulating features, such as copper or gel infused into the foams.

 Use a cooling mattress topper